maudlinmandrake/jekyll-klise/about.md

 comments: false
 ---

 Hello, fellow humans.
 Along with being your weird internet mom friend, I am, in fact, an actual mom.
 I live in Indianapolis with my giant Icelandic husband and our spawn (singular).
 I'm a self-lead learner currently attempting to tackle how to program, and I fancy working as a full stack web developer once my kid is in kindergarten.
 I'm an art school dropout with a background in social work, and currently I'm working as a remote intern at a local community college, as a teacher's assistant in a virtual classroom environment.

+I am trying to get over my fear of sharing my thoughts and ideas.
+This website is a big part of that process.
+The inner critic is a bitch: I'm trying to overcome it by befriending it.

 _If you can't tell already, I like to have my fingers in a lot of different pies:_